Pittsburgh Violent Crimes Attorneys | Worgul, Sarna & Ness, Criminal Defense Attorneys

 One of the most serious accusations you can face is being responsible for another person’s significant injuries or death.
 Whether the police believe you caused another person harm or killed someone based on reckless behavior, you need a lawyer.
 A violent crime defense attorney from Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC has the knowledge, experience, and resources you need to properly address these allegations.
 You need a criminal defense lawyer to fiercely protect your rights.
-You also need a lawyer to aggressively defend your innocence in court.
+You also need a lawyer to defend your innocence in court aggressively.

 To learn about how a violent crimes attorney from our firm will protect and defend you, call us at (412) 281-2146 today.